Inside Google Analytics for SharePoint

 The Pros of Google Analytics for SharePoint

 Google Analytics has been designed to be relatively user friendly which means that it’s easy to install and its features can be applied across numerous brand websites and services.
-The data is centralised and accessible, and it can be collated across multiple areas and locations.
-The system also allows for fairly hefty customisation so that the business can monitor reporting, tracking and data patterns effectively.
+The data is centralized and accessible, and it can be collated across multiple areas and locations.
+The system also allows for fairly hefty customization so that the business can monitor reporting, tracking, and data patterns effectively.

 The Cons of Google Analytics for SharePoint

-The problem with Google Analytics for SharePoint is that it isn’t quite as granular as a more specialised solution that can dig down into the users, team behaviours and individual accounts.
-It doesn’t have that level of customisation or capability that would allow for the enterprise to squeeze out the virtual juice from SharePoint’s data and leverage it more effectively.
+The problem with Google Analytics for SharePoint is that it isn’t quite as granular as a more specialized solution that can dig down into the users, team behaviors, and individual accounts.
+It doesn’t have that level of customization or capability that would allow the enterprise to squeeze out the virtual juice from SharePoint’s data and leverage it more effectively.
 You need a platform that’s been designed specifically for SharePoint and that’s got this capability baked in.
-Some solutions, like CardioLog have the ability to deliver accurate and insightful information about SharePoint that’s based on hierarchy, taxonomy, content and user metadata.
+Some solutions, like CardioLog, have the ability to deliver accurate and insightful information about SharePoint that’s based on hierarchy, taxonomy, content and user metadata.

 The insights gleaned are actionable and relevant which can make a significant difference to how the organisation uses the data and the value it brings.

 Another challenge for the enterprise is the location of the data.
 Google Analytics whisks it off to save on its own servers which means that it isn’t there, stored on your own servers.
-This can be an issue for some organisations that want complete and comprehensive control over their data.
+This can be an issue for some organizations that want complete and comprehensive control over their data.
 It’s also where a more focused and proprietary solution can make all the difference.
-With CardioLog, the analytics provided can be either provided as a service or hosted on prem which means that the location and control of the data always remains with the enterprise.
+With CardioLog, the analytics provided can be either provided as a service or hosted on-prem which means that the location and control of the data always remain with the enterprise.
 It also means that the analytics continue to grow alongside the business.

 The enterprise wants a platform that can be closely cropped to suit the needs of the business and that offers really deep integration and control.
 While Google Analytics has ticks some of these boxes with relative ease, it does fall at the hurdles of data location, limited control, limited access to some forms of analytics, lack of integration into Microsoft Office 365, and it can be manipulated by the user.
 This takes away some of the depth that the business wants from its SharePoint analytics.